Skip to main content

 After creation, the workspace page opens so files can be managed.

-Workspace Page
+Workspace page

 The workspace page contains workspace settings and files.